 These nontraditional camping alternatives may offer more comfortable mattresses, kitchenettes, private showers and bathrooms.
 And most have beautiful patio decks to enjoy your morning coffee alongside a lake or stream with glorious million dollar mountain views.

-In other words, these type of Glamping experiences are a fun alternative to camping without waking up crippled from sleeping on the ground or getting dirt everywhere you don’t want it.
+In other words, these type of glamping experiences are a fun alternative to camping without waking up crippled from sleeping on the ground or getting dirt everywhere you don’t want it.

 So, where are these types of glamping experiences?
 Well, get your bags packed because we’re going to go on a little trip and see!

-Type of Glamping Experiences
+Types of Glamping Getaways

 Glamping styles vary.
 Typically, Glamps are sturdy shelters that protect you and your family from the elements yet still give you that camping ambiance.